sahinur31/Cyclewala-client/README.md

         </li>
         <li> Register in Page
             <ul>
-                <>If a user not register, user will be register with this page and go to log in for page for log  </li>
+                <li>If a user not register, user will be register with this page and go to log in for page for log  </li>
             </ul>
         </li>
         <li> Explore Page